bfdeandrade/Ansible_BFA/README.md

 # Ansible_BFA
-Collection of Ansible Recipes to fast deploy of common services
+Collection of Ansible Recipes to fast deploy of common services and OS